32 Concurrency support library [thread]

 — end note]

-void wait(T old, memory_order order = memory_order::seq_cst) const volatile noexcept; void wait(T old, memory_order order = memory_order::seq_cst) const noexcept;
+void wait(T old, memory_order order = memory_order::seq_cst) const volatile noexcept; constexpr void wait(T old, memory_order order = memory_order::seq_cst) const noexcept;

 Preconditions: order is memory_order::relaxed, memory_order::consume, memory_order::ac-